cms-hh/inference_tools/docs/content/tasks/practices.md

     i = law.CSVParameter(cls=luigi.IntParameter, unique=True)
 ```

-`luigi`, as the underlying core package behind law, already provides plenty of objects for defining task workflows.
+`luigi`, as the underlying core package behind law, already provides plenty of objects for defining task parameters.
 In the above example, we use the standard string `Parameter` as well as the `FloatParameter` from luigi, whereas the `CSVParameter` is shipped with law.
 The two former have a straight forward behavior for decoding from and encoding to values on the command line.
 The `CSVParameter` interprets strings such as `1,2,3` as a python tuple `(1, 2, 3)` to be used in the task.